vaskocuturilo/SecurityGoJava/README.md

 - The refresh token should be saved to the database.
 - Add Logout functionality.
 - Add Rate Limiting.
+- Add Bcrypt cost (it should be config)
 - Add Role-based functionality.
 - Add Docker file.
 - Add Docker Compose.